 - Multiple at-fault accidents or other serious driving offenses

 How does Colorado SR22 insurance work?

-SR22 insurance Colorado is a high risk insurance certificate that’s added as a rider to an existing auto insurance policy.
-The certificate is filed with the Colorado Department of Motor Vehicles to start the process of license reinstatement.
-It is considered a guarantee of future insurance coverage.
-The state determines how long you’ll be required to carry this insurance coverage (usually 3 years).
-The DMV is immediately notified if the SR22 policy lapses during that time.
-Your license will be suspended again, and you’ll have to repeat the process to continue driving.
+A high-risk insurance certificate is an endorsement to an auto insurance policy.
+The Colorado Department of Motor Vehicles requires you to file the certificate to for license reinstatement.
+The filing is a guarantee of future insurance coverage.
+The state determines how long you must carry this insurance coverage (usually 3 years).
+The insurance company monitors high-risk auto policies, and immediately notifies the DMV if it lapses during that time.
+If it does, the state will suspend your license again, and you’ll have to repeat the reinstatement process.
 Therefore, it’s important to pay the premium on time or even in advance.

 Can I get SR22 insurance Colorado if I don’t own a vehicle?

 You can purchase SR22 insurance Colorado whether you own a car or not.
 If you own a vehicle, you’ll buy an owner-operator SR22, which is endorsed to your auto insurance policy.
 If you don’t own a vehicle, you’ll purchase Colorado Non Owner SR22 Insurance, which is tied to a non owner insurance policy, or Broad Form Vehicle Insurance.